Guide

 What should I always bring camping, regardless of trip type?

 Five things apply to virtually every camping scenario: a headlamp (with spare batteries), a first aid kit, water filtration or purification, a waterproof rain layer, and trash bags.
 These cover the most common oversights regardless of season or campsite type.
+Tent stakes deserve a check — many campers discover one is bent or missing from the last trip.

 Is it worth renting camping gear?